 As previously mentioned, stents are often used to treat heart conditions.
-In some cases, they may even be performed shortly after the patient has suffered a heart attack or stroke.
+In some cases, they may even be performed shortly after the patient has had a heart attack or stroke.

 These helpful little devices can also be used in other areas of the body, like the:

 - Ureters: A stent may be placed in one of the ureters to help urine travel from the kidneys to the bladder.
-This can be especially useful if the patient suffers from frequent kidney stones.
+This can be especially useful if the patient experiences frequent kidney stones.